Deepthi-S-G/Bandgap-Reference-BGR-Layout-Design-/README.md

 # Bandgap-Reference-BGR-Layout-Design-
-Layout design of a Bandgap Reference circuit focusing on precision analog layout and matching techniques.
+Designed and implemented the physical layout of a Bandgap Reference (BGR) circuit with a strong focus on precision, matching, and noise performance.
+The layout ensures stable and temperature-independent reference voltage generation through careful symmetry techniques.